Vector Legal

 It's like having a poker coach who has watched every hand at the table, knows exactly what cards the VCs usually play, and tells you when to hold firm and when to fold on that 2x liquidation preference.

-Key Technical Team Members
+Key Team Members

-• Keenan Venuti, Co-founder
+• Keenan Venuti, Co-Founder

-• Mitch J. Duncombe, Co-founder
+• Mitch J. Duncombe, Co-Founder

 Funding History